 You’ll have to pay quite a high price for an EpiPen at the pharmacy, although prices differ widely.
 Generic versions are available, but in some cases, these are even more expensive than brand-name EpiPens.

 Prices range from $650 to $735 for a brand-name EpiPen depending on the type you buy, and which pharmacy you buy it from.

-For generic versions, you could end up paying anywhere from $320 to over $600.They often come in two-pack cartons.
+For generic versions, you could end up paying up to $600.They often come in two-pack cartons.

 How Much Are EpiPens With Insurance?

 Once again, the costs vary.
 That’s because different health insurers offer different health plans, with varying levels of coverage.

 Expect to pay between $100 and $200 for a two-pack of EpiPens, but it does depend on your coverage.
 Although some insurers may cover the cost entirely, many require a copay or deductible for this drug.

 The Cost Of EpiPens By Pharmacy